magnusmuru/hackerrank-UVA-kattis-solutions/Reports/07-feb.md

 ## Home exercises

 Out of the two exercises I picked UVA-12192 Grapevine.
 Currently, I got it to work with the example provided in the pdf but I am going over the 3s time limit.
-I first created a datastructures that would ingest and hold the problems that would come in with the solution.
+I first created a data structure that would ingest and hold the problems that would come in with the solution.
 Took a while to figure out what was necessary to get the Runtime errors to stop in UVA (turns out its the public in Main).
 After that I just made a way to loop through the whole list of items and check for the largest boxes.
+This is causing the solution to run way too long, and I didn't have much idea how to optimize this.

 I have recently realized I should be checking diagonally instead of everything to save massive time, and I will try to finish it still today before midnight.
+Usually I loop over the whole data since I would be accessing a database to find items where there would not be any discernible patterns such as this exercise provides.